balfieri/cordic/README.md

 and what one normally expects), round-toward-zero, round-toward-plus-infinity, round-toward-minus-infinity.
 There's another one worth doing called round-away-from-zero (aka round-toward-plus-or-minus-infinity).
 The rounding mode would be set during the constructor and used for all operations.
+These modes will be implemented for both fixed-point and floating-point encodings.
 </p>

 <p>
-On a related note, there are a couple other options supported in most floating-point libraries that we'll need to add.
+On a related note, there are a couple other options supported in most floating-point libraries that we'll need to add for floating-point encodings only.
-Flush-To-Zero (FTZ) means that any time an operation would produce a denom (again, a number smaller than the smallest number with implied 1 in the mantissa), it is changed to zero.
+Flush-To-Zero (FTZ) means that any time an operation would produce a denom (again, a number smaller than the smallest normalized number), it is changed to zero.
 Denorm-As-Zero (DAZ) means that any denorm input to an operation is first changed to zero.
 </p>